High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: Conclusions

-We have performed a wide range of numerical experiments on idealized benchmarks, showing the effectiveness of the AMR approaches in maintaining a high level of accuracy while reducing the computational cost.
+We have performed a wide range of numerical experiments on idealized benchmarks, showing the verification of the mathematical properties and also the robustness in presence of irregular bathymetries with under-resolved features at the grid scale.
 Results obtained on realistic bathymetries and complex domains show the potential of the method for accurate and efficient adaptive simulations of coastal flows.
-The good parallel performance of the AMR implementation has also been demonstrated in a strong scaling test.

-In future work, we aim to extend the present approach by a mass-conserving treatment of wetting and drying based on the proposal in \cite{casulli:2009}, also addressing the mass conservation issues for dynamically adapted meshes.
-We then plan to implement efficient Implicit-Explicit Runge-Kutta (IMEX-RK) time discretization schemes with an implicit treatment of the pressure gradient terms, as already done in \cite{orlando:2022, orlando:2023a} for atmospheric models, thus guaranteeing time step restrictions based on velocity rather than celerity values.
-Finally, we plan to include basic eddy viscosity turbulence models and to proceed to validate the resulting adaptive coastal flow model on completely realistic benchmarks.
+In this work we have only tested Gaussian quadrature formulae that do not introduce aliasing errors in the discretization of terms involving polynomials.
+One could consider further enhancing the sub-grid capabilities as in \cite{casulli:2019} by employing more accurate quadrature formulae.
+However, we have observed that, when using Gaussian quadrature, the time-step restriction for positivity becomes too severe.
+As an alternative, simple equispaced quadrature with a large number of nodes could be tested.
+Only discretization methods have been employed that treat the free-surface gradients in an explicit way, as a first step towards the application of advanced and high-order IMEX techniques.
+We plan to implement efficient Implicit-Explicit Runge-Kutta (IMEX-RK) time discretization schemes with an implicit treatment of the pressure gradient terms, as already done in \cite{orlando:2022, orlando:2023a} for atmospheric models, thus guaranteeing time step restrictions based on velocity rather than celerity values.